Avoid sleeping problems through baby separation anxiety

 This is a tiny but powerful trick, most useful for an older infant of one or towards two years old.

-When putting your child to bed, and she feels uneasy, tell her that you will come back to check on her soon.
+When putting your baby or toddler to bed, and they feel unsure, tell them that you will come back to check on them soon.

-And then do go back, but very quickly, let's say within two minutes.
-This way she learns that you do come back when you say so, and quickly .
+And then do go back, but very quickly, let's say within two minutes (but for some babies, at first, this may need to be 2 seconds - and that's fine because you'll build it up).
+This way your little one learns that you do come back when you say so, and quickly .

 Or would it be ...?